 The first year curriculum will provide you with an introduction to and foundation in a range of important disciplines, while developing your reading, analysis and research skills.

 - Basic issues in politics and global health

 - Introduction to research, writing and analysis for global health

 - Society, medicine and health

 - The international politics of global health: an introduction

 - Introduction to health economics

-- Geographies of health
+- Geographies of biomedicine and global health

 Year 2 will see you apply the theories, methods, concepts, and approaches learnt in the preceding year to a set of health issues: maternal and child health, communicable diseases, and non- communicable diseases.
 In addition, you will continue to develop your skills in research, writing, and analysis, as well as in epidemiology.